Synopsis for Die Frau ohne Schatten

 Scene 1—In an underground grotto in the realm of Keikobad, the Dyer’s Wife, who has become separated from her husband, tries to still the voices of the Unborn Children, crying that she has never ceased to love Barak.
 He, in turn, is filled with remorse for his murderous thoughts.
 A voice urges the couple to ascend a winding staircase.

-Scene 2—On rocky steps leading to the great temple door, the Messenger of Keikobad awaits a boat that brings the Empress enters the temple in search of her husband.
+Scene 2—On rocky steps leading to the great temple door, the Messenger of Keikobad awaits a boat that brings the Empress to the temple in search of her husband.
 The Messenger of Keikobad emerges from the temple and dooms the Nurse to wander in the mortal world.

 Scene 3—As the cries of Barak and his wife are heard in the distance, the Empress, prostrate before the fountain of life, sees the Emperor turned to stone.
 Though in an agony to save him, she will not do so at the expense of Barak’s happiness—whereupon she casts a shadow and the Emperor is freed.